kpkpkpk/kpkpkpk/README.md

-- 👋 Hi, I’m Ponomarev Konstantin and I'm beginning android developer.
+👋 Hi, I’m Konstantin and I'm beginning android developer.
-- Write code in java and now study kotlin
-- I completed courses at samsung it school
-- I have a project, but without architecture, design and patterns... but, in 2021-2022 I remake it

 <!---
 kpkpkpk/kpkpkpk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.